 There was also a point of time when the PS2, GameCube and original Xbox generation came in.
 The games have a lot of charm in them and have charming copyright screens and logo flows.
 On the Xbox, I went to town on playing Whacked!.
 And you see, I mainly play both the GameCube and PS2 versions.
 I have reignited my love for them and going to town on the retro titles.
 Even retro RPGs like Wild Arms.
 I love the franchise so much and I've been wondering if we are gonna get a new Wild Arms or not.
 There has not been a new game in the works for so long.

 That was never the case except for using PS Now.
-After hearing the disappointing news, I just let it go and stick with playing remasters that kill the old school charm like Crash Bandicoot: N-Sane Trilogy and Spyro: Reignited Trilogy; two remastered trilogies that became a starting point, so to this day, I will never get my possibility to revisit that game.
-To not revisit Wrath of Cortex and other PS2 games I played as a child after hearing that the PS5 can only play PS4 games due to the PS3's unique structure made it sting.
-Yes, it really does sting in disappointment and I will miss listening to Gold Rush's theme, until back in 2022 when the new and revamped PS Plus launched.
-The only thing that caught my eye is that we can be able to revisit older titles released on the PS1, PS2, PSP and PS3 games on the Premium tier as it offers a vast selection of retro titles, including those I loved as a child and given us three retro titles every month, unlike PS Now.
+After hearing the disappointing news, I just let it go and stick with playing remasters that kill the old school charm like Crash Bandicoot: N-Sane Trilogy and Spyro: Reignited Trilogy; two remastered trilogies that became a starting point.
+To this day, I will never get my possibility to revisit those games.
+To not revisit Wrath of Cortex, the games in the original Budokai trilogy and other PS2 games I played as a child after hearing that the PS5 can only play PS4 games due to the PS3's unique structure made it sting more than hearing that both the Xbox One and Xbox Series X support full backwards compatibility.
+It really does sting real bad that I can never revisit these games.

-After hearing that the Premium tier offers a vast selection of retro titles, I made an original wish list on Google Docs that has PS1, PS2, PSP and PS3 games and remove the ones that are being added.
+After hearing that PS Plus Premium offers a vast selection of retro titles, I made an original wish list on Google Docs that has PS1, PS2, PSP and PS3 games and remove the ones that are being added.
 But it was scrapped, so I made separate wish lists.
 One for PS1 games and one for PS2 games.
 And put in an asterisk next to the title to represent that it includes sequels to a particular game.
-After PS2 emulation came to PS Plus Premium, the older PS2 games didn't get patched with emulation, so I added the older PS2 games to my wish list and added two asterisks to represent that the older PS2 game exist, but lacks emulation features.
-I didn't plan to make a wish list for PSP games, even though we can play them on the big screen.
-But if I do, it'll be the ones that are first party and PSP exclusive.
-And now, since Google Docs now has tabs, I unified my wish lists of PS1 and PS2 games into one document to have two separate tabs.
-Here is a link to my unified PS Plus Premium wish list.
+After PS2 emulation came to PS Plus Premium, the older PS2 games like Fantavision didn't not shift to the PS Plus Premium line to have emulation features, so I added the older PS2 games to my wish list and added two asterisks to represent that the older PS2 games exist, but lack emulation features.

 Last month, they have released one of the fun retro games called Mister Mosquito.
 It is a game where you can control the mosquito to suck blood from people without being noticed because you are playing as an unwanted guest.
 I better pick this game up to see how it cranked up to be in the future.
 And maybe livestream it.
 Then there's Secret Agent Clank, a PSP spin-off of Ratchet and Clank where you play as Clank to uncover the mystery behind someone impersonating Ratchet.
 I'll give this a go in the future too.